 “Neither party shall introduce the children to boyfriends or girlfriends unless the party has been in a relationship with the boyfriend or girlfriend for at least (insert period of time).”

 This language is really to keep children from meeting a parade of different lovers a parent has and the confusion that can cause.

-In sum, your children can eventually meet the person who broke up your marriage and you’re not supposed to criticize that person, either…at least in front of the kids.
+In sum, your children can eventually meet the person who broke up your marriage and you are not supposed to criticize that person, either…at least in front of the kids.

 Can You Sue The Person Your Husband or Wife Cheated With?

-If you’re going through a divorce in Chicago, Illinois and are concerned how adultery will effect your divorce contact my Chicago law office to speak with an experienced divorce lawyer.
+If you’re going through a dissolution of marriage in Chicago, Illinois and are concerned how adultery will effect your divorce contact my Chicago law office to speak with an experienced Illinois divorce lawyer.